MHD Turbulence: A Biased Review: MHD Dynamo Meets Reconnection

 There is little definitive analysis of all this available in print.
-There is, however, an intriguing finding by \citet{brandenburg14}, who analysed his own simulations and those of \citet{sahoo11} and discovered that the ratio of energy dissipated resistively to that dissipated viscously decreased at larger $\Pm$ (\citealt{beresnyak12unpub} also had this result; \citealt{mckay19}, however, raise a degree of doubt as to whether it will survive at larger~$\Rm$).
-One might plausibly argue that something like this could happen if kinetic energy, first converted into magnetic one as fields were amplified and folded by large-scale turbulent flows, were then to be recovered from magnetic energy at smaller scales as fluid motions were generated by reconnection and instabilities (presumably, tearing instabilities) in the folds. \citet{brandenburg19}, while they do not engage with the notion of reconnecting folds, do confirm explicitly that, in larger-$\Pm$ simulations, there is increasing net transfer of magnetic to kinetic energy at small scales, with kinetic energy's viscous thermalisation increasingly dominating the overall dissipation rate.
+There is, however, an intriguing finding by \citet{brandenburg14}, who analysed his own simulations and those of \citet{sahoo11} and discovered that the ratio of energy dissipated resistively to that dissipated viscously decreased at larger $\Pm$ (\citealt{beresnyak12unpub} also had this result, and \citealt{galishnikova22} confirm it; \citealt{mckay19}, however, raise a degree of doubt as to whether it will survive at larger~$\Rm$).
+One might plausibly argue that something like this could happen if kinetic energy, first converted into magnetic one as fields were amplified and folded by large-scale turbulent flows, were then to be recovered from magnetic energy at smaller scales as fluid motions were generated by reconnection and instabilities (presumably, tearing instabilities) in the folds. \citet{brandenburg19}, while they do not engage with the notion of reconnecting folds, do confirm explicitly that, in larger-$\Pm$ simulations, there is increasing net transfer of magnetic to kinetic energy at small scales, with kinetic energy's viscous thermalisation increasingly dominating the overall dissipation rate (this was checked, and checked out, in the simulations by \citealt{galishnikova22}).